myuen89/reorderv2/README.md

 #> Error.
 Input is not of class factors, it is of class character
 ```
 ### Reflections
 I follows the steps in the [stat545 website](http://stat545.com/cm110_packages.html) and it is extremely helpful.
 But to be honest I still don't really understand what is happending under the hood that makes it all happen.
 All I know is that it works.
-I suppse if I were to every design a package in the future I can just follows the guidlines set out above, but I expect that any errors would be difficult to solve.
+I suppse if I were to ever design a package in the future I can just follows the guidlines set out above, but I expect that any errors would be difficult to solve.